riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 combination of language and access type) are available separately from pageviews data of specific pages.
-The Wikimedia Foundation publishes some of the pageview statistics for overall pageviews data in places such as the ["Wikimedia project at a glance"][at_a_glance] page, which has a plot for the total pageviews on the English Wikipedia since 2008, the [Vital Signs dashboard][vital_signs], which is more interactive but only has pageviews data starting July 1, 2015, and the [Wikipedia monthly combined chart][combined_table].
+The Wikimedia Foundation publishes some of the pageview statistics for overall pageviews data in places such as:

+  * the ["Wikimedia project at a glance"][at_a_glance] page, which has a plot for the total pageviews on the English Wikipedia since 2008 (both of Erik Zachte's plots below come from this page),
-Other statistics for various overall growth can be found on the [Wikipedia Statistics page][wikipedia_statistics], e.g. there is a page on the [size of Wikipedia][size_of_wp].
+  * the [Vital Signs dashboard][vital_signs], which is more interactive but only has pageviews data starting July 1, 2015, and
+  * the [Wikipedia monthly combined chart][combined_table].

 ![Page views: 7,948 million per month = 265 million per day = 11.0 million per
 hour = 184 thousand per minute = 3.1 thousand per second.